jvpatey/HomeKeep/README.md

 ### Cloud Functions

-HomeKeep uses Firebase Cloud Functions to manage the notification backend, which interacts with NotificationAPI to trigger the sending of notifications for tasks.
+HomeKeep uses Firebase Cloud Functions to manage the notification backend.
+It interacts with NotificationAPI to trigger the sending of notifications for tasks.
 To use the Cloud Functions, you will need to set up an account with [NotificationAPI](https://www.notificationapi.com/).
+Once you are logged in, you'll need to:

+- Create a new notification
+- Configure it to use email as the channel.
+- Design the notification using the template in the NotificationAPI interface.
+- After setup, you'll receive a clientID and clientSecret.
-In the cloud function, you will need to replace 'your_client_id' and 'your_client_secret' with your NotificationAPI credentials.
+- Replace 'your_client_id' and 'your_client_secret' with your NotificationAPI credentials in the provided cloud function.

 The functions can be found in CloudAPI.

 ```